 The Apostle Paul made reference to this total inability of fallen humans throughout his letters.
 In Romans 3:11 he said, “no one understands; no one seeks for God.”
 Then in 1 Corinthians 2:14 Paul said, “The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.”

-In our fallen state we even refuse to admit God’s obvious moral principles which our Creator put in our conscience.
+In our fallen state we even refuse to admit God’s moral principles which our Creator put in our conscience.
+Though they know it’s wrong to murder, steal, lie, commit adultery, and such things, they begin with how these things disrupt their own lives, not with how they offend the true God.
 In Romans 2:14-16 Paul explained, “For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law.
 They show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them on that day when, according to my gospel, God judges the secrets of men by Christ Jesus.”

-To try to explain everything around him the unbeliever presumes he has a sufficient knowledge of all things, and that the current theories of the universe, the Earth, biology, psychology, and cultural influences explain away God’s clear display of his glory.
+To try to explain everything around him the unbeliever presumes a human ability to know what’s true.
+He tries to explain away God’s clear display of his truth and glory.
+He develops godless theories of the universe, the Earth, biology, psychology, and human behaviors.

-God guided human history to develop the idea of Covenants so they could be used to explain God’s gracious promise not to destroy his rebellious race of humans after their fall into sin, but instead to make them his people and to be their Protector and Provider (http://genevaninstitute.org/syllabus/unit-three-objective-soteriology/lesson-2-gods-covenant-with-man/).
+– God guided human history to develop the idea of Covenants.
+They explain God’s gracious promise not to destroy his rebellious race of humans after their fall into sin.
+Instead he makes them his people and is their Protector and Provider

-When we have the opportunity to give an answer for the faith God has by grace put into our hearts we can offer illustrations like these as we point back to the reality behind them.
-When we deal with the objections of unbelievers to give a defense of our God’s truth, or when we work with other believers to clear up differences in our views we need to keep some basics in mind:
+When we have the opportunity to give an answer for the faith God has by grace put into our hearts we should declare that behind all we see of God’s creation and his workings in history is the greater reality of the Sovereign Creator and Redeemer himself.
+When we deal with the objections of unbelievers to give a defense of our God’s truth, or when we work with other believers to clear up differences in our views we need to keep these basics in mind:

-1. We should always appeal to Scripture as the final authority about what’s true.
-We should be careful to properly understand the portions of the Bible we use to be sure we know what the words are saying, consider the context of the statements we use, and consider other passages of the Bible that speak to the same subject.
-Our goal is not to win an argument, but to clarify what the Scriptures teach.
+1. We should always appeal to Scripture, God’s own word, as the final authority about what’s true.
+We should be careful to properly understand the portions of the Bible we use.
+We need to know what the words are saying, consider the whole context of the Bible passages we quote.
+Our goal isn’t to win an argument, but to clarify what the Scriptures teach.

-2. As differences are discussed our approach should be to humbly respect the value of each person created by the Creator.
+2. We should be humbly respectful toward those who disagree.
+They are needy creatures of our Creator.
 Personal anger should never be shown against those with whom we are reasoning.

-3. We should prayerfully rest upon the work of the Holy Spirit to open the understanding of those blinded by their lost or confused condition, and be ready to confess our own misunderstandings if found to be out of accord with God’s inspired word.
+3. We should prayerfully rest upon the work of the Holy Spirit to open their understanding.
+Remember that the lost are blinded by their fallen condition.
+Only God’s grace can change them.
+We should be ready to confess our own limitations as we hunger to learn and submit to God’s inspired word.

 (Bible quotations are from the English Standard Version unless otherwise noted.)